 It is important to note that an acceptable humidity variation between your subfloor and wood flooring is 3 percent.

 If your Appalachian flooring was nailed or stapled down you can walk on it right away after the installation.
-If your floor has been floated or glued down then you must let the floor cure for the time recommended by the glue manufacturer.
+If your floor has been glued down then you must let the floor cure for the time recommended by the glue manufacturer.

 Appalachian flooring is very abrasion resistant.
 However, no varnish or floor is pet-proof.
 In the Specifications section you can read more about on the hardness of hardwood flooring and the effects of pets on your hardwood flooring.